cjvirtucio87/wifi-password-service/README.md

 }
 ```

+Create a similar file in the same folder named `config-5g.json` if you want to run one for a 5g network.

+Run `make` to build the binary, then execute it: `bin/wps --help`.

 *NOTE: For sending email using gmail, generate an App Password for the host machine.
 See [this](https://support.google.com/accounts/answer/185833) page for more info.